Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Introduction

 Recent incremental multi-view clustering (IMVC) methods have shown significant progress.
-For example, Wan et al. \cite{CMVC} dynamically update a consensus partition matrix by transferring knowledge from historical views, enabling incremental learning.
+For example, Wan et al. \cite{CMVC} update a consensus partition matrix by transferring knowledge from historical views, enabling incremental learning.
 Yan et al. \cite{yan2024live} further introduced a category memory library to store learned categories, while Qu et al. \cite{LAIMVC} proposed a lightweight framework that retains and jointly optimizes the consensus anchor graph of previous views.
-Despite existing IMVC methods having made valuable explorations, existing IMVC methods often address only specific aspects of SPD.
+Despite existing IMVC methods having made valuable explorations, they often address only specific aspects of SPD.
 Some prioritize plasticity, rapidly integrating new data at the risk of catastrophic forgetting, while others emphasize stability through regularization, potentially hindering adaptation to new views.
 A key limitation is that existing methods fail to balance old knowledge retention and new knowledge integration, which causes performance bottlenecks as views continuously grow.
 To address this dilemma, we drew inspiration from the memory system of the human brain.
-Cognitive science research has found that the human brain, particularly the collaborative memory system between the hippocampus and the prefrontal cortex, serves as a paradigm for balancing plasticity and stability.
+Cognitive science research indicates that the collaborative memory system between the hippocampus and the prefrontal cortex serves as a paradigm for balancing plasticity and stability.
 The hippocampus can quickly encode new episodic memories and is highly plastic \cite{arani2022learning}.
-In contrast, the prefrontal cortex integrates and consolidates these temporary memories into long-term knowledge (highly stable) through a slow, gradual process.
-This complementary mechanism of rapid learning and slow consolidation enables humans to continue learning without easily forgetting the past.
-Furthermore, the acquisition of knowledge is not merely an accumulation of information.
+In contrast, the prefrontal cortex integrates and consolidates these temporary memories into highly stable long-term knowledge through a slow process.
+This complementary mechanism enables humans to continue learning without easily forgetting the past.
+Furthermore, knowledge acquisition is not merely information accumulation.
 The brain also employs a complex active adaptive forgetting mechanism to discard outdated information and maintain cognitive efficiency \cite{anderson2021active}.
 This forgetting is not a passive process of memory decay but an active process of neural remodeling that occurs immediately after learning behavior is completed \cite{hardt2013decay}.